-Considering to invest in Mutual Funds?
-It is important that you understand the mutual fund types and their features.
+?Then it is of utmost importance to understand the various mutual fund types and the benefits they offer.
 Mutual fund types can be classified based on the following characteristics.

 1. Based on Asset Class